 - You only get the aforementioned Neck Pillows in Cuzco.
 Would have been awesome if we had from La Paz in the beginning (or Lima going the other way).

 - That they stop in Lima!
-Yes, my biggest complaint would be that their network doesn’t go further and allow you to use Peru Hop to cover the entire south america by bus.
-They are just so easy and convenient that when it ends you won’t be happy slumming it in regular bussses, trudging all over town to find random bus stations and getting stuck with over-crowded buses and crying babies.
+Yes, my biggest complaint would be that their network doesn’t go further and allow you to use Peru Hop to cover the entire South America by bus.
+They are just so easy and convenient that when it ends you won’t be happy slumming it in regular buses, trudging all over town to find random bus stations and getting stuck with over-crowded buses and crying babies.
 But they are still only a few years old, so maybe we will see an expansion in the future!

 Peru Hop / Bolivia Hop Review: Is it Worth It?

 Overall considering the entire experience I can whole-heartedly recommend Peru Hop / Bolivia Hop.
 It was my favourite way to travel in South America by bus (or any other transportation for that matter!) and they really lived up to their motto of ‘safe, flexible and fun!’.
 If only they have more Hop on Hop off bus in South America right!
 It offered me exactly what I wanted and then some – all the destinations I planned to visit, a new group of friends to explore with and a simple and convenient system of booking and travel that was safe, and actually worked.